 If your local ATF ever offers you cash for your car scrapping then do not accept it.
 An ATF may give you money for your vehicle but it’s illegal to be paid in cash.
 If your vehicle is scrapped in England or Wales, you have to be paid by bank transfer or cheque.

 Finally, there is no guarantee you’ll be getting the best deal.
 If your car is missing essential parts, like the engine, gearbox, bodywork or wheels, an ATF can actually charge a fee.
-Furthermore, when an ATF has your vehicle, they can decide whether to completely scrap it or repair and sell it themselves.
+Furthermore, when an ATF has your vehicle, they can decide whether to completely scrap it or repair it and sell it themselves.
 It’s important to bear in mind, even though your car is old, in disrepair or doesn’t run, it could still be worth something.
 So before making a decision, make sure you’ve looked at multiple different offers to work out what you can expect to receive for your car.

 Scrap your car with an online buyer

-Not only the easiest option for scrapping your car, an online buyer also eliminates the risks associated with dealing with a local scrapyard.
+Not only the easiest option for scrapping your car, but an online buyer also eliminates the risks associated with dealing with a local scrapyard.
 The best way to scrap with buyers online is to go through a comparison site like Jamjar.

 By visiting our scrap my car page, you can enter your reg number into our valuation tool and we’ll return a long list of offers based on your make and model that you can then compare and choose between.